 All members are given a choice of HCBS vs. institutional service and a choice of providers of services.
 The State informs individuals as part of the hearing notice process that during hearings they are allowed to continue services at the same level pending the outcome of the hearing.
+Within any adverse action notice there is a check box for continuation of services.
+Members may also request continuation of service through email or verbally to DFCS, DCH or DBHDD staff member.
 Copies of all notices of adverse action are housed in the individual's record with the exception of Eligibility adverse action notices which are housed in the eligibility system.